CesiumGS/cesium-unreal/README.md

 [![Cesium for Unreal Logo](Content/Cesium-for-Unreal-Logo-WhiteBGH.jpg)](https://www.unrealengine.com/marketplace/en-US/87b0d05800a545d49bf858ef3458c4f7)

-The Cesium for Unreal plugin unlocks the entire 3D geospatial ecosystem in Unreal Engine.
+The Cesium for Unreal plugin unlocks the 3D geospatial ecosystem in Unreal Engine.
 By combining a high-accuracy full-scale WGS84 globe, open APIs and open standards for spatial indexing like 3D Tiles, and cloud-based real-world content with the power of Unreal Engine, enables a new era of geospatial applications and workflows.

 [Cesium for Unreal Homepage](https://cesium.com/cesium-for-unreal)